nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043646/README.md

 # findings about implementing zettelkasten

-- it is so cool and easy to add links when creating zettel
+- it is so easy to add tons of links when creating a zettel using fzf as a first step
+    - `spawn` action
+- some links should be one-way links
+    - ex: bash scripts is a list of all bash scripts and other things relevant to bash
+        - remove a backlink to something, but keep scripts indexed by leaving link from ` bash -> thing `.

 ` zet/20221007043646/README.md `